zsamadi/SMORE/README.md

 Default folder for saving the output results.
 The folder currently contains output results of running the algorithm on the default input of "sampleDataEb.csv" file.

+GraphWithTypes.jpg and GraphWithShuffleTypes.jpg: Tissue sections with nodes highlighted with their type in original dataset and the control data generated from the shuffling method.

+mLogoi_X_Y_Z_W: Sequence logo for the output motif i and consensus seed XYZW.

 ## Need Help?
 Please send questions or possible issues with running the code on your data to zainsamadi@ucla.edu.